-Prof. Zysk has an academic background in international relations and international history.
-Following her 2006 PhD thesis on NATO enlargement, her research has focused on security, defence, and strategic studies, with a special focus on Russia’s military strategy and warfare, security and defence policy, the Russian Navy, nuclear deterrence, maritime security and geopolitics in the Arctic, as well as defence innovation and breakthrough technologies.
+Following her 2006 PhD on NATO enlargement, her research has focused on security, defence, and strategic studies, including Russia's military doctrine, strategy, armed forces; nuclear strategy; naval strategy, the Russian Navy; security & geopolitics in the Arctic; defence innovation and new and emerging technologies, such artificial intelligence.

-Her published research has appeared in SAIS Review of International Affairs, Bulletin of the Atomic Scientists, Asia Policy, Journal of Strategic Studies, RUSI Journal, Politique Étrangere, Jane’s Navy International, War on the Rocks, and others, including in books published by Cambridge and Oxford University Presses.
+Her published research has appeared in SAIS Review of International Affairs, Bulletin of the Atomic Scientists, Journal of Strategic Studies, Asia Policy, RUSI Journal, Politique Etrangère, Jane’s Navy International, International Relations, War on the Rocks, and other outlets, including in books published by Cambridge and Oxford University Presses.
 Recently, she has co-edited a special issue of the Journal of Strategic Studies on “Defence Innovation and the 4th Industrial Revolution.
 Security Challenges, Emerging Technologies, and National Responses”, where she has also contributed a case study on Russia.

 High Hopes Amid Hard Realities.
 Defense AI in Russia, Defense AI Observatory, DAIO Study 23/11 (2023)